justin808/justin808.github.io/source/_posts/2013-05-11-testing-error-handling.markdown

 type of error.
 </p>
 <p>
-For the above example, the different methods referenced, such as process_order can get modified with a single line at the beginning, which would be:
+For the above example, the different methods referenced, such as <code>process_order</code>
+can get modified with a single line at the beginning, which would be:
 </p>